First Year Programs & Orientation

 Get ready, get set…

-“How is College Different From High School” a good short introduction to college academic life by the staff of the Altshuler Learning Enhancement Center at Southern Methodist University
+“How is College Different From High School” a great short introduction to college academic life by the staff of the Altshuler Learning Enhancement Center at Southern Methodist University

-“The Fifteen Habits of Top College Students” by professors Lynn F. Jacobs and Jeremy S. Hyman of the education website of US News and World Report.
+“The Fifteen Habits of Top College Students” by professors Lynn F. Jacobs and Jeremy S. Hyman of the education site of US News and World Report.

-“Only Connect: The Goals of a Liberal Education” by William Cronon, the Frederick Jackson Turner Professor of History, Geography and Environmental Studies at the University of Wisconsin-Madison.
+“Only Connect: The Goals of a Liberal Education” by William Cronon, the Frederick Jackson Turner Professor of History, Geography and Environmental Studies at the University of Wisconsin-Madison, a great article that explains very well your Washington College professors’ goals for you.

 Dean Patrice DiQuinzio